Fantasia contrappuntistica: Sections and Piece analysis

 The first ten pages of the introductory "Preludio corale" are nearly identical to the Third Elegy with a few small cuts and alterations, including the removal of all German expression marks or their translation into Italian.
-In the third fugue, there is a returning melody composed of four notes, which are B♭, A, C, and B♮.
+In the third fugue, the subject is composed of four notes, which are B♭, A, C, and B♮.
 These four notes spell Bach in German, where the H is the B♮, and are commonly known as the B-A-C-H motif.

 Manuscripts

 The manuscripts in Busoni's hand are in the Berlin State Library as part of the Busoni Archive.